 DM: In the wastewater world, there are all sorts of environmental regulations [to stop] overflow and spoil the environment.
 Most states require that someone drives by and looks at the unit once a day.
 When you have telemetry, you don’t have to physically visit; you can access the information before you get there, which cuts down on overtime and makes the system run more smoothly.

 On the water side, we’ve been in stations that had no telemetry and to monitor everything, they drive down the road and see that the target on the tank is low, flip the switch, and hope to remember later to switch it off.
 They have water loss from leaving it on too long and overflowing the tank.
 The state [government] do a lot of regulation on water loss, but also have the problem with tanks too low and not enough to fight a fire in the hydrants.
 But having a system that is automatically controlled can eliminate all those problems.

 HT: So telemetry helps keep levels accurate, and helps the whole operation run more efficiently.
 Can you give an example?

 DM: Sure.
 We had one customer who had 40% of the water produced lost somehow.
-They measured this by adding up water billed from meters at customer sites compared to what meters at the plant says and the numbers didn’t match at all.
+They measured this by adding up water billed from meters at customer sites compared to what meters at the plant say and the numbers didn’t match at all.
 And after installing one of our monitoring and control products, they got it down to 30% within a couple of months and it keeps improving the more time goes on, refining their system.
-Loss numbers like that affects funding for plant expansions, budgets, etc. Telemetry helps solve those mysteries.
+Loss numbers like that affect funding for plant expansions, budgets, etc. Telemetry helps solve those mysteries.